OpenBCI/Documentation/docs/01GettingStarted/02-Biosensing-Setups/03-ECG-Setup.md

 C) Each channel needs two electrodes - one connected to the top pin, the other to the bottom pin.
 You can connect up to four sampling locations on the chest to the input channels 1 through 4.
 Thus, nine cables, including the ground electrode in step B, are needed to use all four channels of the Ganglion board to obtain ECG.

-After making these connections, connect the Skintact sticky electrodes to the snap electrodes **prior to applying to the skin**.
+After making these connections, snap the Skintact sticky electrodes into the snap electrode.
+Then, remove the backing tape and apply the electrode to the skin. **For safety reasons, make sure to attach the electrode to the cable before applying to the skin.**

 ## 2. Connect the electrodes to your body